Loading...

 How to consume Chicken Sandwich, Coffee With Milk without glucose spikes

-Choose whole grain or multigrain bread for your sandwich instead of white bread to provide more fiber and nutrients.
+If possible, choose a whole grain or multigrain bread for your sandwich instead of white bread.
+Whole grains generally release sugar more slowly.

-Add a small amount of healthy fats such as avocado slices or olive oil to your sandwich.
-Healthy fats can help moderate blood sugar levels.
+Incorporate a small amount of healthy fats, such as avocados or a handful of nuts, to your meal.
+These can help moderate blood sugar levels.

-Be mindful of the portion sizes of both the chicken sandwich and coffee, as larger portions can contribute to higher glucose spikes.
+Be mindful of the portion sizes of your meal components, especially the chicken sandwich and coffee.

 healthspan-mbl